Help Build a Retreat Center at Shugsep Nunnery

 Plan for the Retreat Center

 The most important point of the architects’ brief is that the retreat center should provide seclusion and privacy for the nuns.
 The nuns will confine themselves to this one building for the duration of their retreat and should not be seen by outsiders, except an occasional visiting teacher.
 The architects suggested that a sense of seclusion and invisibility can be achieved by raising the building high above the road so that no one can see into the balconies.
 The land in front and behind will be planted with flowering shrubs screening the building from outside view.
+To reduce noise so the nuns can meditate peacefully, the windows will have double glazing and fly screens.

 The size and shape of the land limits the number of individual nuns rooms to 8, two on each floor in two buildings on either side of the central community building.
 According to the Khenpo, this is sufficient because if all the nuns were to decide to go into retreat at once there would be no one to teach the younger nuns or administer the nunnery.
 The nuns will rotate who goes into retreat and must agree to a specific duration to allow others the chance to take their place.